This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Who should not get the rotavirus vaccine or should wait to get it?

-Your baby may need to wait to get the vaccine until diarrhea or vomiting stops.
-Talk to your healthcare provider if your baby has a weakened immune system, HIV, cancer, or takes medicines such as steroids.
-The following are reasons your baby should not get the vaccine:
+Your child may need to wait to get the vaccine until diarrhea or vomiting stops.
+Talk to your healthcare provider if your child has a weakened immune system, HIV, cancer, or takes medicines such as steroids.
+The following are reasons your child should not get the vaccine:

 - Severe combined immunodeficiency (SCID)